alanionita/100-days-of-code/r1-log.md

 ### R1D30
 Finished first challenge of Table of Contents JS project.
 Learned how to convert a nodeList to an array, created a list of dynamic anchor links from that array and injected into the DOM.
 It was pretty cool 🥳

+### R1D31
+Continued second part of challenge - Table of Contents JS Project (Missing ID's).
+During this challenge, there were HTML tags with Missing ID's.
+This challenge included modifying the existing script to support headings that don't have IDs on them.

+### R1D32
+Project review day from previous day^ Learned how to properly implement RegEx pattern to replace missing ID's.

+### R1D33
+Next project: Table of Contenrs - Scope.
+This project was fairly straightforward.
+The challenge was to modify the Table of Contents script to keep it out of the global scope.
+I learned how to use an IIFE function.

+### R1D34
+Reviewed solution on how to use IIFE within script.
+No changes were necessary.
+Will spend the rest of today on FCC challenges in the JavaScript section.